 Head and Neck Cancer: How Speech and Language Therapy can help

-Our team of Speech and Language Therapists, specialising in head and neck cancer, provide assessment, therapy, advice and support for adults with communication and swallowing difficulties (dysphagia) arising as a consequence of the cancer and/or its treatment.
+We have a team of Speech and Language Therapists who specialise in head and neck cancer.
+This team provides assessment, therapy, advice and support for adults with communication and swallowing difficulties (dysphagia) arising as a consequence of the cancer and/or its treatment.
 We provide this service to both inpatients and outpatients across Doncaster Royal Infirmary and Bassetlaw Hospital.

 The speech and language therapy team can be involved with head and neck cancer patients from the point of diagnosis, throughout their acute cancer treatment, and for several years following completion of treatment.